 BSD systems provide command line initiators: iscontrol(8) comes with FreeBSD versions 9.x and lower, iscsictl(8) comes with FreeBSD versions 10.0 and higher, iscsi-initiator(8) comes with NetBSD, and iscsid(8) comes with OpenBSD.

 Some Linux distros provide the command line utility iscsiadm from Open-iSCSI.
-Use a web search to see if a package exists for your distribution should the command not exist on your Linux system.
+Use a web search to see if a package exists for the distribution should the command not exist on the Linux system.

 If a LUN is added while iscsiadm is already connected, it will not see the new LUN until rescanned with iscsiadm -m node -R. Alternately, use iscsiadm -m discovery -t st -p portal_IP to find the new LUN and iscsiadm -m node -T LUN_Name -l to log into the LUN.